merv1n34k/lua-logger/README.md

 ## Usage

 Basically, when creating a logger object, you need to give the constructor a function called the `appender`.
-This function, receives `(self, level, message)` is taking care of actually printing the log messages to the console, writing the `message` to a file / SQL database, email it to your INBOX or whatever you want.
-The `level` parameter is specifying the log level on which the message is supposed to be appended.
+This function, receives `(self, level, message)` is taking care of actually printing the log messages to the console, writing the `message` to a file / SQL database, email it to your INBOX or whatever you decide to do with it.
+The `level` parameter is specifying the log level on which the message was sent.

 ### The appender function